MarinoLinic/podcasts/Original_Notes/David Betz - Will Civil Unrest Come to the West.md

 #### **2. Loss of Status and Demographic Displacement**
 *   **The Trend:** On current trajectories, the "indigenous peoples of Europe" will become minorities in their own lands by the mid-21st century.
     *   *The Tipping Point:* The "Youth Number" (demographics of those under 18) is already at or near the tipping point in major Western nations.
-*   **Psychological Conditioning:** Betts highlights a form of "Neuro-Linguistic Programming" in the West.
+*   **Psychological Conditioning:** Betz highlights a form of "Neuro-Linguistic Programming" in the West.
     *   *The Reaction:* The term "indigenous British" causes discomfort in Western audiences due to generations of propagandized self-abnegation.
     *   *Comparison:* A Chinese, Japanese, or Indonesian audience would never recoil at the concept of being indigenous to their own land.
 Only the West has been trained to reject its own claim to territory.